All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 A lighthouse keeper as well as the caretaker of Laboon.
 He the first person the Straw Hats meet upon entering the Grand Line.
 After they help Laboon, he tells the crew how the Grand Line works and loans them a Log Pose to navigate the sea.
 It's later revealed he was on Roger's crew as its doctor.
 Mostly to help Roger stay alive for one final journey.

-- Blade on a Stick: Fights with harpoons.
+- Blade on a Stick: During the battle on Edd War, Crocus fights with harpoons.

-- Cool Old Guy: Vivi and Mr. 9 shot him several times with bazookas, and the guy came out OK.
+- Cool Old Guy: Vivi and Mr. 9 shoots him several times with bazookas, but Crocus comes out okay.
 And if that isn't badass enough for you, he also used to be a member of Roger's crew.

 - Implied Death Threat: Don't dare try to shoot him with a cannon.
 Somebody might end up dead.
 Especially him.
 Crocus sounds like he's threatening to kill someone because of his Death Glare but in truth he doesn't mean it, although he did serve in the Oro Jackson so he's bound not to be your average old man.